pranavpandey/dynamic-billing/README.md

 ### Initialize

 `DynamicBilling` must be initialized once before accessing its methods.
-Dynamic ad formats do that automatically before doing any operations but it should be done manually if anything has to be done before.

 > Please make sure that you have enabled [Google Play Billing][google play billing] for your app and have in-app products or subscriptions properly setup within the console.